Osteoarthritis and Arthritis : Why is it essential to distinguish between them?

 The most common forms are:

-• Rheumatoid arthritis (autoimmune disease).
+• rheumatoid arthritis (autoimmune disease).

-• Psoriatic arthritis.
+• psoriatic arthritis.

 • Infectious or reactive arthritis.

-• Gout (microcrystalline arthritis linked to uric acid deposits).
+• gout (microcrystalline arthritis linked to uric acid deposits).

 Unlike osteoarthritis, arthritis can occur at any age, including in young adults.
 It manifests itself through:

-• Inflammatory pain (present at rest and at night).
+• inflammatory pain (present at rest and at night).

-• Prolonged morning stiffness (several dozen minutes).
+• prolonged morning stiffness (lasting several tens of minutes).

 The treatment of arthritis is essentially based on a targeted medical approach, often coordinated with a rheumatologist.
 It may include anti-inflammatories, immunosuppressive background treatments, or biotherapies in severe cases.